Altova FlowForce Server 2026 Advanced Edition

 It is recommended to configure LicenseServer to have a fallback second server.
 For details, see the LicenseServer documentation (https://www.altova.com/documentation).

 As an alternative to creating and maintaining users and roles directly in FlowForce Server, you might want to use Windows Active Directory or another LDAP Server with support for Directory Services.
-For details, see Changing the Directory Service Settings.
+For details, see Directory Service Settings.

 Partial backup from the Web administration interface

-To perform a backup of selected objects, log in to the FlowForce Web administration interface, and use the Export functionality.
+To perform a backup of selected objects, log in to the FlowForce Web administration interface and use the Export functionality.
 To restore data, use the Import functionality.

-Note:You can import configuration data into a FlowForce Server instance that is of the same or later version than the one from where data was exported.
+Note: You can import configuration data into a FlowForce Server instance that is of the same or later version than the one from which data was exported.
 Importing configuration data into an earlier version of FlowForce Server may work but should be avoided.

 Backup of all FlowForce application data

-The backup of all application data involves creating a copy of the FlowForce Server database (INSTANCEDIR) in a safe location from which you can later restore it, if necessary.
+The backup of all application data involves creating a copy of the FlowForce Server database (INSTANCEDIR) in a safe location from which you can later restore it if necessary.
 To save time and disk space, you will want the INSTANCEDIR directory to be as compact as possible.
 You can achieve this by performing the following optional steps before the actual backup:

 1. Archive the old log records by creating a job that runs the archive-log function.